artix75/psyc/README.md

     make AVX=on   #explicitly enables AVX2 extensions

-PsyC does ship with some convenience utility functions that make easy to feed image files directly to the network (usefult with convolutional networks).
+PsyC does ship with some convenience utility functions that make easy to feed image files directly into the network (useful with convolutional networks).
 These functions require [ImageMagick](https://www.imagemagick.org/script/index.php) to be installed on your system.
-Again, the build process should automatically detect if you have ImageMagick and its development libraries installed on your system, and automatically disable image utility functions in case you haven't it.
+Again, the build process should automatically detect if you have ImageMagick and its development libraries installed on your system, so that it can automatically disable image utility functions in case you haven't it.

 But if you encounter some problem with ImageMagick compatibility you can